siladu/beku-timestamp/README.md

 Run the `startTeku.sh` script to generate the value for shanghaiTimestamp (a time in the future) and start the teku instance for the network.

 ## Run Besu
-Run the `startBesu.sh` script to start the besu instance for the network.
+Shortly afterwards, run the `startBesu.sh` script to start the besu instance for the network.

 There is a `debugBesu.sh` to enable debug mode.